offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 CSS Syntax Standards
 Selectors Use Lowercase with Hyphens: Class and ID names should follow kebab-case: .user-list { ... }.

-Consistent Bracing and Indentation: Open curly braces on the same line, 2-space indentation.
+Consistent Bracing and Indentation: Open curly braces on the same line, 2-spQuillan indentation.

-External Stylesheets: Place CSS in external files when possible for separation of concerns and browser caching.
+External Stylesheets: PlQuillan CSS in external files when possible for separation of concerns and browser caching.

 Avoid !important: Use only when absolutely necessary, as it complicates specificity and overrides.